Blog

 Smoking cigarettes is a big cause of dry mouth.
 When you smoke, your salivary glands slow down.
 As a result, you’ll produce less saliva than you normally would.
 Other things that can cause dry mouth include certain medications, hormonal changes, mouth breathing, and stress.
 It’s important to discuss with your doctor any medications you’re currently taking to see if any side effects could be causing dry mouth.
 Addressing the root cause of dry mouth will likely improve your oral health.

-If you are suffering from dry mouth, you can talk to your dentists about treatment options.
+If you are suffering from dry mouth, you can talk to our dentist in Irvine, CA, and Laguna Niguel, CA, about treatment options.
 You may need to change your toothpaste or mouthwash to one that contains more fluoride.
-Your dentist may also suggest using a humidifier at night while you sleep to keep your mouth properly hydrated.
-In some cases, your dentist might recommend a prescription mouthwash to help increase saliva production.
+The dentist may also suggest using a humidifier at night while you sleep to keep your mouth properly hydrated.
+In some cases, our dentist in Laguna Niguel, CA, and Irvine, CA, might recommend a prescription mouthwash to help increase saliva production.

 Leave A Reply